hofin34/modulog/README.md

 * install `gcc-aarch64-linux-gnu` (tested version 9.3.0)
 * rest same as above, just modify cmake variable `-DCMAKE_TOOLCHAIN_FILE=../toolchains/aarch_toolchain.cmake`

-## Implementation TODO
-* log somewhere if agent crash
-* better agent exit handling and cleaning
+---

 ## TODO
 * Write to doc, how to create agents

----

----

 ## Pitfalls we will work on
 1. Not the most effective - like sending logs in json etc.
 2. Not rotating log files
-3. Not the most clean exit with CTRL+C
+3. Not the best agent ending

 # END PROGRAM DOCUMENTATION (continuing just some notes)
----

 ---